Consent

 How is my consent stored?

 Most of the time, the research team will keep the original consent with the research study documentation.
 A copy is also filed with your medical records.
-A copy will be given to you also for you to keep.
+A copy will also be given to you for you to keep.

 Have a conversation with family and friends